 The financial position, results of operations and cash flows of the Company historically operated as part of the Former Parent's financial position, results of operations and cash flows up until the Distribution.
-These historical combined financial statements may not be indicative of the future performance of the Company and do not necessarily reflect what our combined results of operations, financial condition and cash flows would have been had we operated as a separate, publicly traded company during the periods presented.
+These historical combined financial statements may not be indicative of the future performance of the Company and do not necessarily reflect what our combined results of operations, financial condition and cash flows would have been had we operated as a separate, Ltd. became an independent, publicly traded company during as of October 3, 2022, and commenced regular way trading under the periods presented.

-Where we describe historical business activities in this Quarterly Report on Form 10-Q, we do so as if these transfers had already occurred and the Former Parent's activities related to such assets and liabilities had been performed by Biohaven.
+symbol "BHVN" on the New York Stock Exchange (the "NYSE") on October 4, 2022.
+Where we describe historical business activities in this Quarterly Report on Form 10-Q, report, we do so as if these transfers had already occurred and the Former Parent's Parent's activities related to such assets and liabilities had been performed by Biohaven, the Company.